hitzu/zendly-tech-test/README.md

 ## Functional overview

 At a high level, the service implements the domain described in the “Backend requirements for Inbox and Allocation system” document and exposes the capabilities below.

+## Documentation

+The following documents provide more detailed information about this service:

+- [Architecture](./ARCHITECTURE.md) – Domain model, ERD, and main flows.
+- [Design Decisions](./DESIGN_DECISIONS.md) – How the original spec was interpreted and implemented.
+- [API Reference](./API.md) – Detailed list of endpoints, parameters, and responses.
+- [Testing](./TESTING.md) – Manual and automated testing strategy and flow coverage.

 ### Multi-tenant model